 Orzo Salad with Champagne Vinaigrette ~ is a refreshing salad made with orzo pasta, diced cucumbers, sliced radishes, cherry tomatoes, and fresh thyme then tossed with a light champagne vinaigrette.
 Incredibly light, simple to make and delicious!

-We love making salads!
-This one is so light, so simple, and so tasty!
-The dressing is a simple one, made with a champagne vinegar that is so delightful, you'll love how it enhances the flavors in your salads.
-If you can't find champagne vinegar, you can use apple-cider vinegar instead.
-Both vinegars are very light.
+We love making summer salads.
+And this one is so light, so easy to make, and so tasty!
+The dressing is the secret!
+It’s made with a champagne vinegar that’s so delightful, you’ll love how it enhances the flavors in most of your salads, not only in this one.

-I cooked the orzo until it was al-dente.
-Be careful not to over cook it, or you could end up with mushy orzo.
-That will ruin the texture and the salad.
 Then, I paired this light salad with some grilled sesame ginger salmon steaks ( recipe will be posted tomorrow).
-Combining both together complimented each other very nicely.
-It turned out so good!
+Combining both of them together complimented each other very nicely.
+They turned out to be delicious!